 Last reviewed 18 April 2011

 Parents who leave a child unattended in a public library are exposing their child to potential harm.
-No child should be left unattended in libraries within the City of Cockburn.
-(A child is defined as a young person aged from birth to twelve years inclusive)
+No child (aged 12 years or younger) should be left unattended in libraries within the City of Cockburn.

 For the security and wellbeing of children, a responsible adult must accompany them while they are using the library.
 The library and its staff are not equipped, nor do they have a role in providing long or short term child care.
 Therefore, library staff cannot supervise unattended children in the library at any time.
 Parents and care givers are responsible for setting boundaries or restrictions for their children and regulating their behaviour in the library, this includes children attending library programs and events and children using the internet.